caronc/nzbget-tidyit/README.md

                         with a comma (,).
 The default value(s) are '.tidysafe'.
   -t ENTRIES, --always-trash=ENTRIES
-                        Identifiy any file extensions you wish to always trash if matched.
-By default this is not set.You can specify more then one trash entry by separating them with a comma (,).
+                        Identify any file extensions you wish to always trash if matched.
+By default this is not set.You can specify more then one trash entry by separating each of them with a comma (,).
+  -M ENTRIES, --meta-content=ENTRIES
+                        Identify any files and/or directories that should be treated as meta content.
+Meta content is only handled if it's the last thing within a media directory.You can specify more then one meta entry by separating each of them with a comma (,).
+By Default the following are already defined: 'Thumbs.db', '@eaDir',
+                        '.DS_Store', '.AppleDouble', '__MACOSX'.
   -m SIZE_IN_MB, --video-minsize=SIZE_IN_MB
                         Specify the minimum size a video must be before it's treated as part of your collection.
 This value is used